smaht-dac/submitr/docs/source/installing_prerequisites.rst

     $ pyenv install 3.11.6

 This command will install Python version 3.11.6 through `pyenv`.
-If it is not successful feel free to copy the error output and send it to the SMaHT DAC team.
+If it is not successful feel free to copy the error output and send it to the SMaHT DAC Team.
 Once the installation has completed, we will create and activate a virtual environment for using ``smaht-submitr``.

 .. code-block:: bash